-Crusader Kings 3 is available now!
-But players are complaining about the crashing issue.
+Delving into the Crusader Kings 3 gameplay is thrilling.
+However, players are complaining about the crashing issue.
 If you happened to be one of them, don’t worry.
 Here are some fixes for you.

 Try these fixes: